Home.

 I was employed in the private sector from 1978 through 1998 in gold exploration and environmental remediation During this period I spent time working in just about every state between Missouri and Alaska.
 Since 1998 I’ve been a groundwater geologist with the State of Colorado-Division of Water Resources.

-In 2006 I attended the Living History Workshop sponsored by Bent’s Old Fort NPS in order to improve the accuracy of my first person presentations.
+In 2006 I attended the Living History Workshop sponsored by Bent’s Old Fort NPS in order to improve my first person presentations.
 During this five-day, four-night workshop the student participants literally lived, breathed and slept 1847.
-This training inspired me to a new level of effort.
-In 2011 I was invited back to the workshop, but this time as a mentor in the role of a fur trader.
+This training inspired me to a new level of effort to authenticity in my presentations.
+In 2011 I was invited back to the workshop, but this time as a mentor in the role of a trader/clerk.

 If you have managed to stay with me this far, I have a couple of questions for you.
 You obviously have some interest in history or you wouldn’t have found the site, but specifically, what kind of information were you looking for here and did you find it?
 If there was something that I could change or add to the site that would improve your experience what might that be?
 I would appreciate and value your input.
 You can contact me here.